 Despite these promising properties, there are still some challenges to overcome in the development of graphene-based lithium-ion batteries.
 One of the main challenges in using graphene as an anode material is its relatively low lithium-ion diffusivity, which can lead to slow lithium-ion transport and low-rate performance.
-Researchers have attempted to overcome this challenge by using various techniques such as synthesizing graphene and other materials, and using graphene-based composite materials.[57,58] In a recent study, holey graphene (HGs) was prepared and used in a low quantity (1 wt.%) as conductive additives in LiFePO4 battery in addition to 1 wt.% of carbon black as super-P (SP) which led to high energy density and excellent rate performance similar to the one when 10 wt.% of SP is added (Figure 11).[59]
+Researchers have attempted to overcome this challenge by using various techniques such as synthesizing graphene with a high aspect ratio, synthesizing hybrid materials of graphene and other materials, and using graphene-based composite materials.^[57,58] In a recent study, holey graphene (HGs) was prepared and used in a low quantity (1 wt.%) as conductive additives in LiFePO4 battery in addition to 1 wt.% of carbon black as super-P (SP) which led to high energy density and excellent rate performance similar to the one when 10 wt.% of SP is added (Figure 11).[59]

 Figure 11.
 Schematic diagrams of the lithium-ion transportation paths in LiFePO4 cathodes with graphene nanosheets (GN) or HG in addition to SP as the conductive additives.
-Reproduced with permission.[59]
-Copyright 2019, Elsevier Ltd.
+Reproduced with permission.^[59] Copyright 2019, Elsevier Ltd.